igorgaming/js-events/README.md

 Small package for easy use of custom events in js.

+# Documentation

+All available methods has JSDoc block even with `@example`.

 # Available methods

 - `constructor(singleEvents = [], massEvents = [])` - Constructor that calls `.setEvents()`.